zplab/protocols/computer protocols/install ubuntu/readme.md

 8. If NFS is desired (generally not):

-       sudo apt-get install nfs-common edit `/etc/fstab` to add nfs mounts as desired, then make mount points, e.g.:
+       sudo apt-get install nfs-common
+   First, edit `/etc/fstab` to add nfs mounts as desired, then make mount points, e.g.:

        OTHER_SCOPE_NAME:/mnt/OTHERARRAY /mnt/OTHERARRAY nfs noatime,intr,x-systemd.automount 0 2
    (TODO: is x-systemd.automount still necessary?
 As of 2016-11 it is required to allow nfs to mount on boot.)

-       sudo systemctl enable NetworkManager-wait-online.service (TODO: is the above required, or is it already enabled by default?)
+   Then make the mount point:

        sudo mkdir /mnt/scopearray
-   Now enable NFS server:
+   Next, enable the NFS server:

        sudo apt-get install nfs-kernel-server
    Edit `/etc/exports` to add (e.g.):